An Improved Inference for IV Regressions: Model and Preliminaries

+The null and alternative hypotheses studied are $\mathcal{H}_0: \beta = \beta_0 \ \text{against}\ \mathcal{H}_{1}: \beta \neq \beta_0$.
 We focus on the model with a scalar endogenous variable for two reasons.
-First, in many empirical applications of IV regressions, there is only one endogenous variable (as can be seen from the surveys by \cite{Andrews-Stock-Sun(2019)} and \cite{lee2021}).
-Second, as we assume either the low-dimensional IVs or high-dimensional IVs provide strong identification, our results can be extended to multiple endogenous variables by applying standard subvector inference methods, without appealing to a projection-based inference approach.\footnote{For weak-identification-robust subvector inference, in general one may use a projection approach (\citep{Dufour-Taamouti(2005)}) after implementing inference on the whole vector of endogenous variables.
+First, in many empirical applications of IV regressions, there is only one endogenous variable.\footnote{For example, 101 out of 230 specifications in \cite{andrews2019weak}'s sample and 1,087 out of 1,359 in \cite{young2022consistency}'s sample feature one endogenous regressor and one IV.
+Similarly, \cite{lee2022valid} find that 61 out of 123 IV papers published in \textit{AER} between 2013 and 2019 use a single IV.
+Our setting further allows for the overidentified case with one endogenous regressor and multiple IVs.
+In general, empirical researchers can generate many IVs by using polynomials or interactions based on their low-dimensional base IVs and control variables, in the same spirit as \cite{Angrist-Krueger(1991)}.
+Then, it is possible to achieve efficiency improvement using our combination procedure.} Second, if we assume that at least the low-dimensional IVs provide strong identification, our results can be extended to testing of scalar restrictions with multiple endogenous variables by applying standard subvector inference methods, without appealing to a projection-based weak-identification-robust inference approach.\footnote{For weak-identification-robust subvector inference, in general, one may use a projection approach (\citep{Dufour-Taamouti(2005)}) after implementing inference on the whole vector of endogenous variables.
 However, the projection approach typically leads to conservative inference.
-Alternative subvector inference methods for IV regressions (e.g., see \cite{GKMC(2012)}, \cite{Andrews(2017)}, \cite{GKM(2019), GKM(2021)}, and \cite{Wang-Doko(2018)}) provide a power improvement over the projection approach under a fixed number of instruments (some of these methods further require conditional homoskedasticity).
-However, whether they can be applied to the setting of many weak instruments is unclear.
-Also, \cite{Wang-Doko(2018)} and \cite{Wang(2020)} show that bootstrap tests based on the standard subvector statistic such as the AR-based statistic may not be robust to weak identification even under a fixed number of instruments and conditional homoskedasticity.}
+Alternative subvector inference methods for IV regressions (e.g., see \cite{GKMC(2012)}, \cite{Andrews(2017)}, \cite{GKM(2019), GKM(2021)}, and \cite{Wang-Doko(2018)}) provide a power improvement over under a fixed number of instruments (some of these methods further require conditional homoskedasticity).
+However, whether they can be applied to the setting of many weak instruments is unclear.} In addition, our method could potentially be extended to the case in which the identification strength provided by many IVs is mixed for the endogenous variables, by following the approach of \citet{Chao(2012)}.
+We leave these extensions for future research.